Nafsan/advanced_source_control/README.md

-Sure, I'd be happy to help you learn about some advanced Git operations.
-Let's start with the `git bisect` command.

 ### Git Bisect

 `git bisect` is a valuable tool for identifying the commit that introduced a bug or regression in your codebase.
 It helps you perform a binary search through your commit history to pinpoint the exact commit that caused the issue.